-Photographs should be submitted as clear black and white prints on glossy paper.
-Digital and scanned photographs should be saved as tif or eps files at a resolution of at least 300 dpi.
+Photographs (digital or scanned) should be saved as tif or eps files at a resolution of at least 300 dpi.

 References to the literature cited should be indicated at the appropriate place in the text, according to the Harvard (name-year) system with a reference list in alphabetical order at the end of the paper.
 All references in this list should appear in the text and vice versa.

 (a) For a monographic work: Name(s) and initials of the author(s), year of publishing, title of the book, title of the series (in parentheses), publisher, place(s) of publishing.Kristiansen, K. & Larsson, T. B.

 2005.
 The Rise of Bronze Age Society: Travels, Transmissions and Transformations.
 Cambridge University Press, Cambridge.

 (b) For articles in collections: Name(s) and initials of the author(s), year of publishing, title of the article, en dash, title of the collection, abbreviation Ed(s), name(s) and initials of the editor(s), publisher, place(s) of publishing, page numbers.
 Knapp, A. B. & Ashmore, W.